Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What property types will appreciate the most in Playa del Carmen in 2026?

-As of early 2026, the property type expected to appreciate the most in Playa del Carmen is one-bedroom and two-bedroom condos in walkable areas with strong building management and short-term rental flexibility.
+As of 2026, condos are expected to appreciate the most in Playa del Carmen, especially 1-bedroom, 2-bedroom and lock-off units in walkable rental-friendly zones.

 How will interest rates affect property prices in Playa del Carmen in 2026?